Oil rises as OPEC's output cuts set to continue, U.S. drilling activity slumps

 Prices were also supported by a weekly report by U.S. energy services firm Baker Hughes, which showed last Friday that the amount of rigs drilling for new oil production in the United States fell by nine last week to 834.

-High drilling activity last year resulted in a more than 2 million bpd rise in production, to a record 12.1 million bpd reached this February.
+High drilling activity last year resulted in a more than 2 million bpd rise in production C-OUT-T-EIA, to a record 12.1 million bpd reached this February.

 “This is the third straight week of decline... after a number of oil producers trimmed their spending outlooks for 2019,” ANZ bank said on Monday.